Maumagnaguagno/maumagnaguagno.github.io/mindstorms.md

 The RCX is a great introductory robotics kit, but due to cost and programming requirements (which require a computer not at hand for many kids) the RCX is simply too much.
 A simpler solution came in the Scout, MicroScout and Spybotics sets.
 The idea is simple: have less electronic parts (merge controller, sensors, motors, battery into a single element) and a few behaviors preprogrammed to explore.
+New behaviors can be programmed using a Barcode language (VLL) to introduce commands to the robot.
 The Scout ([9735](https://brickipedia.fandom.com/wiki/9735_Robotics_Discovery_Set)) is very similar to RCX, with less input and output ports (2 for each instead of 3) while using the same wires, motors and sensors from RCX, with a light sensor attached to the controller.
 The MicroScout ([9748](https://brickipedia.fandom.com/wiki/9748_Droid_Developer_Kit) and [9754](https://brickipedia.fandom.com/wiki/9754_Dark_Side_Developer_Kit)) and Spybotics ([3806, 3807, 3808 and 3809](https://brickipedia.fandom.com/wiki/Spybotics)) took the other path: a single electronic element for everything.
+The Code Pilot ([8479](https://brickipedia.fandom.com/wiki/8479_Barcode_Multi-Set)) from 1997 is probably the first example of Barcode/VLL usage in Lego sets.

 Such sets are easier to setup and play with the multiple behaviors programmed, but the Lego group noticed that some users would like go beyond.
 After the user explored the default programs within the system, it is time to explore the ``P`` program.